St. Peter's Churchyard Project

 |

-Here, you will find actual burial records, scanned from the parish burial records:
+Here, you will find actual burial records,

 This project will be further extended with images and descriptions of stones as the work progresses.